How to Become a Postpartum Nurse

 Earn an ADN or BSN Degree From an Accredited Program

 An associate degree in nursing (ADN) typically takes about two years to complete, while a bachelor of science in nursing (BSN) takes about four years.
 Because postpartum nurses have such a high level of responsibility, many employers require or prefer a BSN degree.
-Nurses with an ADN and nursing experience can often save time by enrolling in an RN-to-BSN program, which takes approximately one year.
+Nurses with an ADN and bedside nursing experience can save time by enrolling in an RN-to-BSN program, which takes approximately one year to complete.
 If you have a bachelor’s in a non-nursing field, you can enroll in an accelerated BSN program, which takes about 18 months to complete.

 2. 2